 2. Public Benefit Activities

-For all NPOs, including associations and foundations, specific activities are recognized as significant with regard to the public benefit, and consequently are entitled to some tax benefits and other minor advantages.
+For all NPOs, including associations and foundations, specific activities are recognized as significant to the public benefit, and consequently are entitled to some tax benefits and other minor advantages.
 These activities are in the areas of culture, education, science, health, humanitarian aid, human rights, children, ecology, and social welfare.